Mind-Inc/MCP-Beckn/OVERVIEW.md

 1. **User to AI**: The user expresses their intent in natural language
 2. **AI to MCP Server**: The AI sends a structured MCP request
 3. **Intent Mapping**: Natural language is converted to structured Beckn operations
-4. **Goose Orchestration**: Complex workflows are managed across multiple steps
+4. **Orchestration**: Complex workflows are managed across multiple steps (supports multiple engines)
 5. **Beckn Client**: The system communicates with appropriate Beckn networks
 6. **Service Fulfillment**: Beckn networks connect with actual service providers